Obsessive Compulsive Disorder (OCD)

 What is OCD?

-Obsessive Compulsive Disorder (OCD) is a mental and behavioural illness in which one is repeatedly overwhelmed with unwanted intrusive thoughts (obsessions) and/or the need to immediately act on it (compulsions).
-The most common types are the need to constantly check (your phone, your keys, the clock…), clean (your hands, your house, the doorknob…), align (symmetry in objects, put things in a certain order) and ruminations (deep thoughts on the meaning of life, conspiracies, aliens…).
-You can’t stop these thoughts, nor can you stop the compulsive need to act in it.
+Obsessive Compulsive Disorder (OCD) is a mental and behavioural illness in which one is repeatedly overwhelmed with unwanted intrusive thoughts (obsessions) and/or the need to act on them (compulsions) immediately.
+The most common types are the need to constantly check (your phone, your keys, the clock, etc.), clean (your hands, your house, the doorknob), align (symmetry in objects, put things in a particular order) and ruminations (deep thoughts on the meaning of life, conspiracies, aliens).
+You can’t stop these thoughts or eliminate the compulsive need to act on them.

 Obsessive Compulsive Disorder within children and young adults

-Children and young people with OCD feel so overloaded by their own intrusive thoughts everything that they become overstimulated and out of balance.
-They do not oversee the day and find it difficult to deal with the normality of life.
-They often want to stop, but can’t.
-And then by giving in to their thoughts and actions, they feel bad and everything starts all over again.
+Children and young people with OCD feel so overloaded by their intrusive thoughts everything that they become overstimulated and out of balance.
+They do not oversee the day and find it challenging to deal with the normality of life.
+They often want to stop but can’t.
+And then, by giving in to their thoughts and actions, they feel bad, and everything starts again.

-At Yes We Can Clinics we have a lot of experience with OCD and other problems that can accompany it, such as trauma, depression, anxiety and relational problems.
-We offer these youngsters warm and expert guidance, so they can face a positive future with confidence.
+At Yes We Can Clinics, we have a lot of experience with OCD and other problems that can accompany it, such as trauma, depression, anxiety and relational issues.
+We offer these youngsters warm and expert guidance so they can confidently face a positive future.

 Signs and symptoms of OCD